-The first two videos in the series are now live.
+The first three videos in the series are now live.

 Part one (6 minutes) is called “Making sense of your data” and provides an overview of the challenge we face when it comes to data management and why we must tackle it.
 We explore high-level approaches we can take, as well as an introduction to Data Sense and why it may be an appropriate tool for you.

 In part two (8 minutes), for those who want to use or try out Data Sense we look at how easy it is to get started.
 We go through the basics of setting it up and connecting your first data repository so you can begin to gather insight into your data and information.